Global Optimization with Parametric Function Approximation: Conclusion

 Global non-convex optimization is an important problem that widely exists in many real-world applications, e.g., deep learning hyper-parameter tuning and new material design.
 However, solving this optimization problem in general is NP-hard.
 Existing work relies on Gaussian process assumption, e.g., Bayesian optimization, or other non-parametric family which suffers from the curse of dimensionality.

-Our GO-UCB algorithm shows an alternative way to solve such global optimization with parametric function approximation.
-The algorithm first uniformly explores the function and collects a set of observation points and then uses the optimistic exploration to actively select points.
-At the core of GO-UCB is a carefully designed uncertainty set over parameters based on gradients that allow optimistic exploration.
-Under mild assumptions, including realizable parameter class assumption, our theoretical analysis shows that cumulative regret of GO-UCB is at the rate of $\tilde{O}(\sqrt{T})$, which is dimension-free in terms of function domain $\cX$.
-Although we only theoretically study the cumulative regret of GO-UCB under realizable setting, our high-dimensional simulation is conducted in both realizable and misspecified settings and it shows that GO-UCB works better than classical Bayesian optimization methods on all test functions.
-Future work includes theoretically studying global optimization with misspecified parameter class and doing more high-dimensional experiments.
+We propose the first algorithm to solve such global optimization with parametric function approximation, which shows a new way of global optimization.
+GO-UCB first uniformly explores the function and collects a set of observation points and then uses the optimistic exploration to actively select points.
+At the core of GO-UCB is a carefully designed uncertainty set over parameters based on gradients that allows optimistic exploration.
+Under realizable parameter class assumption and a few mild geometric conditions, our theoretical analysis shows that cumulative regret of GO-UCB is at the rate of $\tilde{O}(\sqrt{T})$, which is dimension-free in terms of function domain $\cX$.
+Our high-dimensional synthetic test shows that GO-UCB works better than BO methods even in misspecified setting.
+Moreover, GO-UCB performs better than BO algorithms in real-world hyperparameter tuning tasks, which may be of independent interest.

+There is $\mu$, the strongly convexity parameter, in the denominator of upper bound in Theorem \ref{thm:cr}. $\mu$ can be small in practice, thus the upper bound can be large.
+Developing the cumulative regret bound containing a term depending on $\mu$ but being independent to $T$ remains a future problem.